 We spoke with Best Buy as the fridge sat in our driveway and the rep told us we could deny delivery or take it and perhaps get some money off the fridge.
 We went with the latter.
 We went into the store and spoke with a 'manager' (so said his name tag) in the appliance department, having brought photos to corroborate our tale.
 He apologized and said he could either take back the fridge and we could buy another one (at retail) or he'd split the cost of replacing it with an 'in-box' fridge.
 Another $80.
 But no money off - my husband point blank asked him.
 We were ticked off, and I don't see us buying from Best Buy again.
 I mean, really, a fridge leaves the store in pristine condition and arrives damaged?
 And I'm not talking a little cosmetic damage, I mean paint scraped off, and you won't come off the price by any amount?

-Review about: Best Buy Installation.
+Product or Service Mentioned: Best Buy Installation.